thirdman/obp/src/shared/components/InputTextarea/docs.md

 {
 	"component": "InputTextarea",
 	"props": {
-		"textValue": "this is an example of child passed through with no rows set", "placeholder": "enter your text here",
+		"value": "this is an example of child passed through with no rows set", "placeholder": "enter your text here",
 		"classNameProps": ["normal", "space"]
 	}